valentinsavenko/puppet-solr/README.md

 include solr
 ```
 It uses all the default values from hiera at [data/common.yaml](data/common.yaml)
+If you need to change those, create your own hiera file and override those values.

 ## Usage / Reference

 Check the hiera file at [data/common.yaml](data/common.yaml) for all possible inputs